The Lights (2009)

 1 female strangled with a belt

-1 male dropped from a floor
+1 male dropped from an upper floor

 1 male strangled